In this article, you will learn about the importance of hip mobility and look at some simple hip stretches for seniors and the elderly.

 Anatomy of the hips

-The “hips” is general term describing the anatomical area of the hip joints, the pelvis and all the muscles that move them.
-In some instances this can include the muscles of the back and abdomen that are responsible to tilting the pelvis in relation to the spine.
+The “hips” is general term describing the anatomical area of the hip joints, the pelvis, and all the muscles that move them.
+In some instances, this can include the muscles of the back and abdomen that are responsible for tilting the pelvis in relation to the spine.

-For the sake of simplicity we will leave those muscle groups out of our discussion today and think of the hips as the hip joints and the muscles that moves them.
+For the sake of simplicity, we will leave those muscle groups out of our discussion today and think of the hips as the hip joints and the muscles that move them.

 Besides being extremely mobile, the hip joint has to both statically (while standing) and dynamically (walking, jumping etc.) support our whole body weight.
 Not surprisingly, the muscles that connect to the hips are the largest and most powerful muscles in our body.

-The muscle groups which we are interested in today are the gluteals, the hamstrings, the hip flexors and the hip adductors.
+The hip muscles which we are interested in today are the gluteals, the hamstrings, the hip flexors and the hip adductors.